BOI Reporting: The Requirement That Was Rolled Back

 The CTA faced immediate and sustained legal challenges.
 Courts repeatedly issued injunctions, stayed enforcement, and questioned the law's constitutionality.
 The enforcement status was volatile throughout 2024 and early 2025.

-If you previously filed a BOI report (during the period when enforcement was in effect or in anticipation of it), there is no indication that existing filings create any ongoing obligation.
+If you previously filed a BOI report (during the period when enforcement was in effect or in anticipation of it), there is no indication that existing filings create any ongoing obligation today — but confirm with counsel if your situation is unusual.

 What This Means for Privacy

-The rollback is meaningfully positive from a privacy perspective.
+The interim exemption is meaningfully positive from a privacy perspective.

 The original BOI requirement would have created a federal, non-public database containing your name, date of birth, home address, and a copy of your ID — connected to every LLC you own.
 While the database was never public (access was restricted to law enforcement and regulated financial institutions), it represented a significant expansion of government data collection on business owners.

-• Your LLC remains connected to you only through the channels that have always existed: state filings (where you've chosen to be anonymous), bank KYC records, and your private operating agreement
+- Your LLC remains connected to you through the channels that have always existed: state filings (where you've chosen to be anonymous), bank KYC records, and your private operating agreement

-The anonymous LLC stack — Wyoming or New Mexico formation with a professional registered agent — provides the same privacy it always did, without the overlay of mandatory government registration.
+The anonymous LLC stack — Wyoming or New Mexico formation with a professional registered agent — provides the same state-level privacy it always did, without the overlay of mandatory federal BOI registration while the interim exemption remains in force.

 Why It Still Matters to Understand

-Voluntary filings and foreign structures.
-If you have foreign entities registered in the US, reporting requirements still apply.
-The exemption is specifically for US-formed entities.
+Foreign structures.
+If you have foreign entities registered in the US, reporting requirements may still apply under the narrowed definition of "reporting company."

 State-level requirements.
 Some states have enacted or are considering their own beneficial ownership reporting requirements.
 These are separate from federal BOI and are worth monitoring depending on where you operate.